TextureGroup/Texture/docs/_docs/development/how-to-develop.md

 permalink: /development/how-to-develop.html
 ---

 As an open source project, contributions are always welcome.
 Before you start, please read our <a href = "https://github.com/TextureGroup/Texture/blob/master/CONTRIBUTING.md">Contribution Guidelines</a>.
-It's als a good idea to familiar yourselves with our <a href = "overview.html">Development documentations</a>.
+It's also a good idea to familiarize yourself with our <a href = "overview.html">Development documentations</a>.

 Setting up your dev environment:
 - If you don't have CocoaPods installed on your machine yet, you should install it now.